Significant noise improvement in a Kinetic Inductance Phonon-Mediated detector by use of a wideband parametric amplifier: Resonator noise calibration

 To obtain $\alpha$ and $\Delta$, the temperature $T$ was swept up to 350~mK, and $\nu_r(T)$ and $Q_r(T)$ were measured for each resonator.
-In general, either quadrature may be used to extract $\alpha$ and $\Delta$, but only $\nu_r(T)$ was used in this analysis. $Q_r(T)$ showed evidence of non-thermal sources of dissipation, such as idealized resonance circles that encircle 0 (an example of which is in Fig. \ref{fig:IQ} Top Left), and consequent deviations from Mattis-Bardeen expectations, which prevented reliable extraction of $\alpha$ and $\Delta$ in the $\kappa_1$ quadrature.
+In general, either quadrature may be used to extract $\alpha$ and $\Delta$, but only $\nu_r(T)$ was used in this analysis. $Q_r(T)$ showed evidence of non-thermal sources of dissipation, such as idealized resonance circles that encircle 0 (an example of which is in Fig.~\ref{fig:IQ} Top Left), and consequent deviations from Mattis-Bardeen expectations, which prevented reliable extraction of $\alpha$ and $\Delta$ in the $\kappa_1$ quadrature.
+Possible sources of non-thermal sources of dissipation are gap broadening \cite{zmuidzinas2012, Mitrovic_2008} and vortex loss \cite{Stan_2004}.

-The relative responsivities of the $\kappa_{1}$ and $\kappa_2$ quadratures can be expressed quantitatively as $\beta \equiv \kappa_2/\kappa_1$ and can be measured using the temperature sweeps as described previously or using the pulse shape of the $S_{21}$ trajectory when incident energy is received by a particular MKID.
-There is also a theoretical expectation for $\beta$ as given by $\kappa_{1,2}(T_0,\nu_r,\Delta)$.
-In Fig. \ref{fig:IQ} Top Left, the pulse shape of an \textit{in situ} observed particle event displays good agreement with the theoretical response of the MKID.
+The relative responsivities of the $\kappa_{1}$ and $\kappa_2$ quadratures can be expressed quantitatively as $\beta \equiv \kappa_2(T_0,\nu_r,\Delta)/\kappa_1(T_0,\nu_r,\Delta)$.
+In principle, $\beta$ can be predicted by Mattis-Bardeen theory; see Ref. \cite{siegel2016multiwavelength} for theory curves.
+In practice, it can be measured using the temperature sweeps as described previously or using the pulse shape of the $S_{21}$ trajectory when incident energy is received by a particular MKID.
+In Fig.~\ref{fig:IQ} Top Left, the pulse shape of an \textit{in situ} observed particle event displays good agreement with the theoretical expectation for $\beta$, shown in orange.
 This agreement was not seen for all of the observed particle events in the various timestreams, of which there were only a handful, likely due to non-thermal sources of dissipation as mentioned previously.
 Further study of $\beta$ will require a dedicated energy source, such as a radioactive material or an LED, so as to improve statistics.
 For the purposes of this article, we assume the theoretical Mattis-Bardeen response to define the relative responsivity of the two quadratures.